 Until health conditions and state guidance allow for less restricted travel to and from campus, all non-essential visitors and guests are not currently allowed on campus except as specifically approved in departmental Return to Campus and/or Return to Research plans.
 Parents and family members are considered essential visitors during the process of helping students move on or off campus.

-All in-person tours, information sessions and visits for prospective and admitted undergraduate, graduate and medical students, delegations and special groups are cancelled for the Fall 2020 semester.
+All in-person tours, information sessions and visits for prospective and admitted undergraduate, graduate and medical students, delegations and special groups are cancelled until further notice.

 The University is carefully and thoughtfully considering the implications for non-degree visiting and exchange students, visiting faculty and researchers, and general visitors in its plans for the 2020-21 academic year.

 Brown continues to value the contributions that Brown’s visiting and exchange programs bring to our academic community, but the pandemic and related public health actions have significant implications for successfully hosting non-degree visiting and exchange students, visiting faculty and researchers, and general visitors at Brown for the coming year.
 Consequently, the suspension of non-essential visitors to campus — from locations both in the U.S. and internationally — will remain in place until further notice.

-With the exception of those who are teaching in the Fall 2020 semester, or who are required for essential on-site research, lab and instructional duties:
+With the exception of those who are required for essential on-site research, lab and instructional duties:

-- Non-degree, visiting undergraduate, graduate and medical students (domestic and international) will not be allowed to attend in person in the Fall 2020 semester.
-(Note: This restriction does not apply to Division of Pre-College and Summer Undergraduate Programs, and Brown RISD Dual Degree programs, initiatives of the Brown-Tougaloo Partnership, undergraduate cross-registration programs with Wheaton College and RISD, graduate cross-registration programs with Harvard University and RISD, the Graduate School Exchange Scholar Program, or participants in the Employee Education Program.)
+- Non-degree, visiting undergraduate, graduate and medical students (domestic and international) will not be allowed to attend classes or events in person.
+(Note: This restriction does not apply to Division of Pre-College and Summer Undergraduate Programs, and Brown RISD Dual Degree programs, initiatives of the Brown-Tougaloo Partnership, undergraduate cross-registration programs with Wheaton College, graduate cross-registration programs with Harvard University, The Graduate School Exchange Scholar Program, or participants in the Employee Education Program.)

-- Visiting and adjunct faculty, and postdoctoral scholars who are teaching and/or approved for essential on-site research, are excluded from the on-campus visitors restriction.
-However, on-site research and teaching visitors should limit their time on campus to the hours required for classroom instruction office hours, and/or research activities if either are being held in person.
-The University has established detailed policies for on-campus operations for individuals with roles or work designated as “essential.”
-Visiting and adjunct faculty, postdoctoral scholars and other individuals required for/involved in essential research who are authorized to be on campus will need to comply with University safety policies regarding COVID-19, complete any required training related to those policies, and may be subject to mandatory testing for COVID-19 depending on the nature of their role and amount of time on campus.
-Amid the uncertainty of the pandemic, please be aware that Brown may need to make adjustments to these guidelines if public health guidance changes.
-For more information on designated essential roles, visiting and adjunct faculty, postdoctoral scholars and other individuals required for/involved in essential research should consult their department chair and dean, as well as the FAQs for Staff & Managers (from University Human Resources), and Faculty.
+- Visiting and adjunct faculty, and visiting postdoctoral scholars who are teaching and/or approved for essential on-site research, are excluded from the on-campus visitors restriction.
+However, on-site research and teaching visitors should limit their time on campus to the research or teaching activities cited in their approved application to be on campus.
+The University has established detailed policies for on-campus operations for individuals with roles or work designated as essential.
+Approved on-site visiting and adjunct faculty and postdoctoral scholars must comply with University safety policies regarding COVID-19, complete any required training related to those policies, and may be subject to mandatory testing for COVID-19 depending on the nature of their role and amount of time on campus.
+For more information on designated essential roles, please consult your department chair and/or dean, as well as the FAQ for Staff and Managers, and Faculty Division.

-The University will continue to monitor the evolving circumstances and will provide further guidance and updates to visitors regarding the spring semester as more information becomes available.
+The University will continue to monitor the evolving circumstances and will provide further guidance and updates as more information becomes available.